Belize Mayan Ruins

 Travel and adventure in the home of the Maya

-In addition to the restored ruins currently found in Belize such as Altun Ha, Caracol, Lamanai, Nim Li Punit, and Xunantunich, other large sites await exploration and discovery in the remote jungles throughout Belize.
-Many of these are known, but many undoubtedly remain undiscovered.
-Archaeological expeditions continue each year.
-Belize caves are also known worldwide for the Mayan treasures that have been found deep inside the earth.
+In addition to the restored ruins currently found in Belize such as Altun Ha, Caracol, Lamanai, Nim Li Punit, and Xunantunich, other large sites await exploration in the remote jungles throughout Belize.
+Many of these are known, but many remain undiscovered and expeditions continue each year.
+Belize caves are also known for the Mayan treasures that have been found deep within the earth.
 Caves were held sacred by the Mayans, and many contain ceremonial altars, religious carvings, and the remains of sacrificial victims.

-Mayan descendents live in Belize to this day.
-Large communities of ethnic Mayans are found in western and southern Belize, where they have lived for 2000 years.
-They still retain their Mayan language and colorful customs.
+Large communities of ethnic Mayans are found in western and southern Belize to this day, where they have lived for 2000 years.

 Located 34 miles north of Belize City and 10 miles from the Caribbean Sea, Altun Ha is the easist Mayan ruin to get to.
-Occupied for over 1200 years until the Classic Maya collapse around 900 AD, Altun Ha's population peaked at about 10,000; about triple current populations within a 20 mile radius of the site today.
+Many day tours visit this site due to its proximity and easy access.
+Occupied for over 1200 years until the Classic Maya collapse around 900 AD, Altun Ha’s population peaked at about 10,000; about triple current populations within a 20 mile radius of the site today.
 Trade was likely an important aspect of the daily life here, as this site is one of the most accessible to the sea.
 This theory has been reinforced by the discovery of artifacts from as far away as Panama.

 The core of the site consists of two plazas and 13 structures, although over 500 buildings have been found associated wtih Altun Ha.
 The core structures have been extensively restored, and a magnificent tomb was discovered beneath one of these structures.
 Dating from approximately 550 AD, the Temple of the Green Tomb is a burial chamber containing jade pendants, beads, and earrings, stingray spines, obsidian rings, and jaguar hides.
 The most exciting find so far has been the remains of a Mayan codex.